-Response 9: CEQA procedures have been followed appropriately and the CEQA Findings and Statement of Overriding Considerations are outside the scope of this appeal.
+Response 9: CEQA procedures have been followed appropriately, and the CEQA Findings and Statement of Overriding Considerations are outside the scope of this appeal.

-The Appellant contends that the findings made in support of the SEIR certification, including the CEQA findings, are inadequate.
-For informational purposes, please note that the CEQA Findings and Statement of Overriding Considerations prepared as part of the approvals for the proposed project are complete and supported by substantial evidence.
+The appellant contends that the findings made in support of the SEIR certification in Planning Commission Motion M-20730, and the CEQA findings in Motion M-20731, are inadequate.
 As noted above under Standards of Adequacy for Certification of an EIR, Chapter 31 of the City's Administrative Code establishes the types of environmental review decisions that may be subject to appeal as well as the grounds for such an appeal.

-Chapter 31.16(c)(3) states that the grounds for appeal of an EIR shall be limited to whether the EIR complies with CEQA, including whether it is adequate, accurate and objective, sufficient as an informational document, correct in its conclusions, and reflects the independent judgment and analysis of the City, and whether the Planning Commission certification findings are correct.
+Chapter 31.16(c)(3) states that the grounds for appeal of an EIR shall be limited to whether the EIR complies with CEQA, including whether it is adequate, accurate and objective, sufficient as an informational document, correct in its conclusions, and reflects the independent judgment and analysis of the City, and whether the Planning Commission certification findings (Motion M-20730) are correct.
+The appellant does not specify how the certification findings are inadequate.